arithmetric/lambda-stash/README.md

 script runs the first time.
 Review the logs to make sure the script finishes successfully within the time allowed.
 You can set up a CloudWatch Alarm to be notified if an error occurs and to track for how long the function is running.
+The elasticsearch client timeout default is 30 seconds.
+You can set config.elasticsearch.requestTimeout to milliseconds or 'Infinity'.

 ## Configuration